Wine Regions: Old, New & Emerging Regions Around The World

 2. Soil and Terroir

-Different soil types and compositions play a crucial role in the flavours and qualities of wine.
+Different soil types and compositions play a crucial role in the flavors and qualities of wine.

 Soil characteristics like drainage, water retention, mineral content, and pH levels influence the vine’s root structure, nutrient uptake, and ultimately the taste profile of the grapes.